bermarte/from-strategy-to-issues/development-strategy.md

 ### Repo

-* Create a project board
-This user story was developed on a brach called `about-team`
+This user story was developed on the master branch

 ### README.md

-Wrote an introduction to the team and added a list with all of our names.
+Write an introduction to the team and added a list with all of our names.

 ---

-## 2. introducing _name_
+## 2. introducing Tiago

-__As a site visitor, I want to learn more about *name*__
+__As a site visitor, I want to learn more about *Tiago*__

 ### Repo

-This user story was developed on a brach called `name`
+This user story was developed on a brach called `tiago`

-### name.md
+### tiago.md

 Write a markdown bio page for this team member